xiaohanchi/COCA/README.md

 We also hope to control the maximum type I error under potential period effects within the range of 0 to 0.1, so we specify `period.effect = seq(0, 0.1, 0.02)`.
-For other configurations, please refer to Section 5 of \[1\].
+For other configurations, please refer to the ‘Redesign NCT02519348 Trial’ section of paper \[1\].
 With all these arguments in place, we can proceed to calibrate our design parameters.

 ##### 2. Calibration